riadvice/bbbeasy/hivelvet-docs/docs/user-guide/introduction/welcome.md

 slug: '/user-guide/introduction/welcome'
 ---

-**Hivelvet** is multi-purpose rooms manager for the open-source web-conferencing platform BigBlueButton.
+**Hivelvet** is multipurpose rooms manager for the open-source web-conferencing platform BigBlueButton.
 Technically, it is a complete and fully featured integration for BigBlueButton developed to handle multiple web-conferencing use cases.